 Contributing Authors: Tyler Pollard, Emma LeMasters

 This is the second post in a short blog series focused on preventing customer churn using a centralized data hub.
-Stay tuned for the insights you need to succeed!
+Here’s an infographic version of the series!

 Getting the Right Data with the Right Tools